backdrop-contrib/tinymce_paraafter/README.md

  at the end of table, double enter inside blockquote).
 Not always easy to remember.
 Sometimes it's even impossible (like in nested div or in address tags).

-In this case, this plugin comes for the rescue.
+In this case, this plugin comes to the rescue.

 ![Button icon of this plugin](https://raw.githubusercontent.com/backdrop-contrib/tinymce_paraafter/1.x-1.x/js/plugins/paraafter/icons/paraafter-icon.svg)